Linus Media Group: 2012—2022: Beginnings and growth

 British Columbia native Linus Sebastian and several others launched Linus Media Group in January 2013 out of a garage, while the company was incorporated in October 2012.

 Previously, Sebastian worked for the now-defunct Canadian online computer retailer NCIX and later on was a host for the retailer's online video content.
 Due to high production costs, rising brand partner demands, and relatively low viewership during the early days of NCIX Tech Tips, Sebastian was instructed to create the Linus Tech Tips channel as a cheaper offshoot of the NCIX channel, to allow for lower production values without affecting the NCIX brand.
 He described TigerDirect and Newegg as competitors.
 Linus Tech Tips was created on November 24, 2008 and the first video for the channel was uploaded the following day.
 Seeing the opportunity in online content creation, Sebastian eventually left NCIX and founded LMG following a dispute regarding company management.
-He negotiated an agreement in which he could keep Linus Tech Tips as a property of LMG for $1, as long as he signed a long-term agreement to help build an in-house NCIX video team, signed a 2-year non-compete clause, and continued to host videos for NCIX at a rate described by him as "very bargain-basement" for 2 years.
+He negotiated an agreement in which he could keep Linus Tech Tips as a property of LMG for $1, as long as he signed a long-term agreement to help build an in-house NCIX video team, signed a two-year non-compete clause, and continued to host videos for NCIX at a rate described by him as "very bargain-basement" for two years.

 Within two years of its establishment, in 2014, Tubefilter named Linus Tech Tips as being within the "top 1% of Google's preferred advertising channels" on YouTube for the technology category.

-Currently, LMG is headquartered in Surrey, British Columbia, Canada.
-As of July 2025, it has over 100 employees.